Trichomonas, Gonorrhea, and Chlamydia in Pregnancy

 Chlamydia may be associated with preterm delivery, premature rupture of membranes, and low birthweight, although the effect on pregnancy outcome is controversial.
 Chlamydia is not associated with chorioamnionitis or pelvic infection following Cesarean delivery.
 Neonates are at risk for conjunctivitis and pneumonia.

 The recommended diagnostic test is the nucleic acid amplification test (NAAT), performed on a first-catch urine specimen or vaginal or cervical swabs.
-First-line treatment is azithromycin (1 gram orally x 1); doxycycline is contraindicated in pregnancy.
-A test of cure is recommended no sooner than 3 weeks following treatment.
+First-line treatment is azithromycin (1 gram orally x 1); doxycycline is contraindicated in the second and third trimester.
+A test of cure is recommended 3-4 weeks following treatment.
 In addition, women should be tested for reinfection 3 months after treatment.

 Gonorrhea may be asymptomatic or manifest as cervicitis, urethritis, or periurethral//vestibular gland infections.
 Acute salpingitis is rare in pregnancy.
 Recommendations regarding screening (age, risk factors, timing, and re-testing later in pregnancy) and specimen collection are the same as for Chlamydia.

 Gonorrhea is associated with septic abortion, chorioamnionitis, preterm birth, premature ruptured membranes, and postpartum infection.
 Additionally, disseminated gonococcal infections may occur.
 Neonatal complications include conjunctivitis, pharyngitis, arthritis, and gonococcemia.